-Invited talk IP/IT/Media Research Group, School of Law, University of East Anglia, Norwich, 09/05/18.
+Invited talk 'PPL and the management of performers' rights', IP/IT/Media Research Group, School of Law, University of East Anglia, Norwich, 09/05/18.

 Paper presentation 'PPL: the management of performers' rights', International Conference 'Working in Music', University of Lausanne, 11-13/01/18.

 Invited talk 'Making a living in music', Goldsmiths University of London, London, 21/11/17.

 Paper presentation ‘Negotiating change: the Fair Internet for Performers Campaign’, International Association of the Study of Popular Music (IASPM) Biennale Conference, University of Kassel, 26-30/06/17.

 Invitation-only workshop 'Performers' rights in Europe: challenges and opportunities', AEPO-Artis, Thon Hotel EU, Brussels, 6/06/17.

 Invited panel contribution 'Convergence or differentiation?
 Copyright protection and business models in China's digital creative cultural industries', University of Edinburgh, 5/06/17.

 Invited talk ‘The music entrepreneur’, Music 4.5 ‘The record label of the future’ Conference, Lewis Silkin, London, 23/02/17

 Invited talk ‘The Fair Internet for Performers Campaign: the challenge of legislative change’, Intellectual Property Discussion Group, Faculty of Law, University of Oxford, 29/11/16.

 Invited roundtable contribution for the ‘Dissecting the Digital Dollar’ Project, Report commissioned by the Music Managers’ Forum and the Featured Artists’ Coalition, MMF Office, 13/05/16.